wienzzz/sa-showcase/README.md

 - Publish entered timeshift within week

 ## How To?
-clone this repository and do npm install.
+clone this repository and do npm install on each folder.
+PostgreSQL schema available on backend folder.
 Detailed instruction available on backend and frontend folder

-## Caveat
+## Update
+### 2022-07-31
+* Fix after clicking Update/Add Shift or Back button from ShiftForm, weekpicker controller should show previous shown date
+* Add feature copy individual shift
+* Add feature to copy entire week shift to next week shift
+* Add feature to clear entire week shift
+* Some bug fixes about display and performance

 ## Development